Maja railway station

 Maja Station (MJ) is a class II railway station located in Maja, Maja, Lebak Regency.
 This station is included in the Operation Area I Jakarta.

-Initially, The station is the terminus of electrified tracks system from Tanah Abang Station to Maja Station.
+Initially, the station is the terminus of electrified tracks system from Tanah Abang Station to Maja Station.
 Since 17 April 2013, has been serving the KRL Commuterline to the Tanah Abang Station and has been crossed by a double tracks.

-Before KCJ (now KCI) extended its route to Rangkasbitung, the station only served crosses for some time.
+Before KCJ (now KAI Commuter) extended its route to Rangkasbitung, the station only served crosses for some time.
 In order to improve the commuter train services in the Lebak Regency, PT KAI Commuter Jabodetabek (now PT Kereta Commuter Indonesia) then extended the KRL Commuterline route to Rangkasbitung Station.
 The KRL is run as of 1 April 2017.

 Building and layout

-In 2014, the station's new building was built by the Directorate General of Railways.
+In 2014, the station's new building was built by the Directorate General of Railways of the Ministry of Transportation.
 The new station building has a modern minimalist style which is also applied to Palmerah, Kebayoran and Parungpanjang stations.
 On 11 May 2016, the new station building was completed replacing the old building to the northwest.
 In addition, the train line has increased to 3 with line 3 being the new buffer stop.